SAN BERNARDINO COUNTY RETAINS RELATIVELY LOW INCOME INEQUALITY

 TREND

-In 2021, San Bernardino County’s Gini Index score was 0.439, compared to 0.492 in California and 0.485 nationwide.
-Among the 42 California counties with populations of 65,000 or more, San Bernardino County has less income inequality than all but six counties (San Joaquin, Placer, Sutter, Solano, Kings, and San Benito).
+The San Bernardino County 2023 Gini Index score of 0.433 is lower than the California score (0.487) and the national average (0.483).
+Among the 42 California counties with populations of 65,000 or more, San Bernardino County has less income inequality than all but five counties (El Dorado, Kings, Stanislaus, San Benito, and Sutter).
 In comparison to selected peer and neighboring counties, San Bernardino County has the least income inequality.

 LOWEST INCOME INEQUALITY AMONG COUNTIES COMPARED